 Side Effects on Pets

-If this is an ongoing problem then your pet may be sensitive to impulse noise such as ultrasonics due to neurological or hearing issues.
+If this is an ongoing problem then your pet may be a sensitive hearing to impulse ultrasonic noise such as ultrasonics due to neurological or hearing issues.

-Smaller animals like hamsters and guinea pigs are particularly sensitive to ultrasonic devices and should not be kept near them.
+Smaller animals like hamsters and guinea pigs are particularly sensitive to the ultrasonic device and should not be kept near them.
 Cats and dogs are generally not affected.